Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 # Azure function app for SharePoint webhooks

-This template is based on [this repository](https://github.com/Azure-Samples/functions-quickstart-typescript-azd).
-It uses [Azure Developer CLI (azd)](https://aka.ms/azd) to deploy an Azure function app that connects to your SharePoint Online tenant to register and manage [webhooks](https://learn.microsoft.com/sharepoint/dev/apis/webhooks/overview-sharepoint-webhooks), and process the notifications from SharePoint.
+This template uses [Azure Developer CLI (azd)](https://aka.ms/azd) to deploy an Azure function app that connects to your SharePoint Online tenant, to register and manage [webhooks](https://learn.microsoft.com/sharepoint/dev/apis/webhooks/overview-sharepoint-webhooks), and process the notifications from SharePoint.

 ## Overview